dongjunchung/bayesGO/README.md

 Usage
 ===========

-The following two help pages will also provide quick references for PICS package and the example command lines:
+The following two help pages will also provide quick references for bayesGO package and the example command lines:

 ```
 package?bayesGO